-'Good' development management is a balance between efficient process, policy-compliant outcomes, and effective delivery.
+'Good' development management155 is a balance between efficient process, policy-compliant outcomes, and effective delivery.
 Since climate change action is a key legal and policy outcome, it is important that there is an organisational culture that places the climate emergency as a significant material consideration in all decision-making.
 Where applications are made for development contrary to the development plan, or where a plan is absent or out of date, it is vital that the principles set out in Section 3 of this guide in relation climate impacts are fully applied to development management decisions.

 - Climate change adaptation should be fully considered in all development decisions. - Local planning authorities should set out clear expectations for the information they require from applicants on climate impacts and ensure that this information is accessible to applicants and the community.
-These requirements should be made clear in the pre-application process. - In determining planning applications, the scale, vulnerability and risks generated by a development should be dealt with in proportionate way, depending on nature of the application.
+These requirements should be made clear in the pre-application process. - Local planning authorities should ensure applicants are aware of and have access to local evidence on climate change risk, including areas vulnerable to increased flood or heat risk. - In determining planning applications, the scale, vulnerability and risks generated by a development should be dealt with in proportionate way, depending on nature of the application.
 Climate impacts must always be considered over the whole lifetime of the development. - Local planning authorities should ensure that new development does not increase the climate impact risks to existing development or constrain future adaptive pathways designed to deal with overheating or flooding. - The cumulative impact of minor decisions, for example in relation to paving over gardens, must be fully considered in relation to issues such as surface water flooding. - Local planning authorities should recognise the growing needs of those seeking to relocate development from vulnerable areas and ensure that such needs are fully considered in decisionmaking.